Cooperative Education (Co-Op Program)

 Coordination of study and work combines theory and practice.
 As a result, students find increased meaning in and motivation for their studies.
 This experience helps to develop a sense of responsibility, judgment, and maturity.
 Students also benefit financially, since they are paid for their work.

-In four-year undergraduate curricula, the Cooperative Education Program is often a five-year plan.
+In four-year undergraduate curricula, the Cooperative Education Program is sometimes a five-year plan.
 A student must complete at least two semesters of the freshman year with an above-average scholastic record before being placed with an employer.
 Cooperative Education is offered in all curricula of the College of Agriculture; Architecture, Design and Construction; Business; Engineering; Liberal Arts; Sciences and Mathematics and in all curricula of the School of Forestry and Wildlife Sciences.

 A graduate Co-Op Program can be arranged for certain students in master’s and doctoral programs where employers can provide professional work experiences which relate directly to the student’s specialized field of study.